-- If the entity has designated a loan or receivableas measured at fair value through profit or loss a financial asset (or group of loans or receivables financial assets) as at fair value through profit or loss that would otherwise be measured at fair value through other comprehensive income or amortised cost, it shall disclose: - (a) the maximum exposure to credit risk (see paragraph 36(a)) of the loan or receivable financial asset (or group of loans or receivables financial assets) at the end of the reporting period. - (b) the amount by which any related credit derivatives or similar instruments mitigate that maximum exposure to credit risk (see paragraph 36(b)). - (c) the amount of change, during the period and cumulatively, in the fair value of the lean or receivable-financial asset (or group of leans or receivables financial assets) that is attributable to changes in the credit risk of the financial asset determined either: - (i) as the amount of change in its fair value that is not attributable to changes in market conditions that give rise to market risk; or - (ii) using an alternative method the entity believes more faithfully represents the amount of change in its fair value that is attributable to changes in the credit risk of the asset.
+- 9 If the entity has designated as measured at fair value through profit or loss a financial asset (or group of financial assets) that would otherwise be measured at fair value through other comprehensive income or amortised cost, it shall disclose: - (a) the maximum exposure to credit risk (see paragraph 36(a)) of the financial asset (or group of financial assets) at the end of the reporting period. - (b) the amount by which any related credit derivatives or similar instruments mitigate that maximum exposure to credit risk (see paragraph 36(b)). - (c) the amount of change, during the period and cumulatively, in the fair value of the financial asset (or group of financial assets) that is attributable to changes in the credit risk of the financial asset determined either: - (i) as the amount of change in its fair value that is not attributable to changes in market conditions that give rise to market risk; or - (ii) using an alternative method the entity believes more faithfully represents the amount of change in its fair value that is attributable to changes in the credit risk of the asset.